Joseph-Anne-Marie de Moyriac de Mailla: Biography

-Mailla was born at Château Maillac on the Isère.
+According to the 1913 Catholic Encyclopedia, Mailla was born at "Château Maillac on the Isère".
+Other sources mention Château de Maillat in Maillat, Ain.
 After finishing his studies, he joined the Society of Jesus in 1686, and, in 1701, was sent on a mission to China as a member of the Jesuits.
 In June, 1703, Father Mailla arrived in Morocco and thence set out for Canton where he acquired a thorough knowledge of Chinese language and writing.

 He devoted himself particularly to the study of Chinese historical works.
 When the Kangxi Emperor entrusted the Jesuit missionaries with the cartographical survey of his empire, the provinces of Henan, Zhejiang, and Fujian, and the Island of Formosa, fell to the lot of Mailla along with Jean-Baptiste Régis and Roman Hinderer.
 When the work had been completed, the emperor conferred on Father Mailla the rank of mandarin as a mark of his satisfaction.

 When Father Mailla died, in his seventy-ninth year, in Beijing, China, he was buried at the expense of the Qianlong Emperor, many people being present at the obsequies.